 Yes.
-Naval Support Activity NSA II, NSA III, BANZ Bahrain's drinking water system provides water that is safe and fit for Human Consumption (FFHC, or potable), as determined by the Installation Commanding Officer's Record of Decision and as routinely confirmed by laboratory sampling results (received monthly, quarterly, and semi-annually).
+Naval Support Activity NSA II, NSA III, BANZ Bahrain's drinking water system provides water that is safe and fit for Human Consumption (FFHC), safe for drinking, cooking, bathing, showering, dishwashing and maintaining oral hygiene, as determined by the Installation Commanding Officer's Record of Decision and as routinely confirmed by laboratory sampling results (received monthly, quarterly, and semi-annually).
 We are proud to support the Navy's commitment to provide safe and reliable drinking water to our service members and their families.
 This annual Consumer Confidence Report includes general and mandatory information to educate everyone about our water source, treatment processes, standard requirements, and other details to help assure you that our water is safe to drink.